Patricia Chica: Life and career

 In 2013, the readers of CULT #MTL Magazine voted for Patricia Chica in the TOP 3 of the Best Local Filmmakers making her the only female on the list.
 Her short film Ceramic Tango also made it to the TOP 4 in the Best Local Film category.

 In 2015, Patricia Chica was part of the Anthology film Women in Horror Month PSA.
 She is listed by Dread Central in the "Rising Female Filmmakers" to watch.

+In 2022 she released the theatrical feature film Montreal Girls.